Microcrystal electron diffraction: Continuous rotation

 MicroED uses continuous rotation during the data collection scheme.
 Here the crystal is slowly rotated in a single direction while diffraction is recorded on a fast camera as a movie.
 This led to several improvements in data quality and allowed data processing using standard X-ray crystallographic software.
 Continuous rotation MicroED improves sampling of reciprocal space.

 Data processing

 Detailed protocols for MicroED data processing have been published.
 When MicroED data is collected using continuous stage rotation, standard crystallography software can be used.

-Differences between MicroED and other electron diffraction methods
+Comparison with other electron diffraction methods

 Other electron diffraction methods that have been developed and demonstrated to work include Automated Diffraction Tomography (ADT) and Rotation Electron Diffraction (RED).
 These methods differ slightly from MicroED: In ADT discrete steps of goniometer tilt are used to cover reciprocal space in combination with beam precession to reduce dynamical diffraction effects.
 ADT uses hardware and software for precession and scanning transmission electron microscopy for crystal tracking.
 RED is done in TEM but the goniometer is tilted in discrete steps and beam tilting is used to fill in the gaps.
 Software is used to process ADT and RED data.